GameFoundry/bsf/Documentation/Manuals/Native/User/guiElements.md

 float curSliderPosition = sliderHorz->getPercent();
 ~~~~~~~~~~~~~

-You can also get notified immediately when whe slider handle moves by subscribing to the @ref bs::GUISlider::onChanged "GUISlider::onChanged" event.
+You can also get notified immediately when the slider handle moves by subscribing to the @ref bs::GUISlider::onChanged "GUISlider::onChanged" event.

 ~~~~~~~~~~~~~{.cpp}
 auto sliderPositionChanged = [](float percent)